dotnet/roslynator/README.md

 ### List of Analyzers

-* RCS1001 - Replace embedded statement with block
+* RCS1001 - Add braces
-* RCS1002 - Replace block with embedded statement
+* RCS1002 - Remove braces
-* RCS1003 - Replace embedded statement with block (in if-else)
+* RCS1003 - Add braces to if-else
-* RCS1004 - Replace block with embedded statement (in if-else)
+* RCS1004 - Remove braces from if-else
 * RCS1005 - Simplify nested using statement
 * RCS1006 - Simplify else clause containing only if statement
 * RCS1007 - Avoid embedded statement
-* RCS1008 - Replace 'var' with explicit type (when the type is not obvious)
+* RCS1008 - Use explicit type instead of 'var' (when the type is not obvious)
-* RCS1009 - Replace 'var' with explicit type (in foreach)
+* RCS1009 - Use explicit type instead of 'var' (in 'foreach')
-* RCS1010 - Replace explicit type with 'var' (when the type is obvious)
+* RCS1010 - Use 'var' instead of explicit type (when the type is obvious)
-* RCS1012 - Replace 'var' with explicit type (even if the type is obvious)
+* RCS1012 - Use explicit type instead of 'var' (even if the type is obvious)
 * RCS1013 - Use predefined type
 * RCS1014 - Avoid implicitly-typed array
 * RCS1015 - Use nameof operator